BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 07/12/2019
 ---
 Day 2 of celebrating 🎈!
 The bride and groom organized a dinner and after that we all went to prayer together.
 I met a few people and had a good time ;)

+08/12/2019
+---
+Today we went back home...
+Our travel went really smoothly (5 hours drive).
+As the days before - I'm tired... 😩.
+I think that following week will be tough 🤔.

+09/12/2019
+---
+The week has begun!😎 I had really tough Monday - mainly at work...
+I'm currently doing a task (bugfix) which is not trivial and very non-deterministic.
+I believe God will help me with that 😊.

+10/12/2019
+---
+This day was completely  opposite to the previous one.
+I had a lot to do at work, but I was 100% focused and the work went very well.
+Maybe it was because I was working in the client's office today? 🤨

+11/12/2019
+---
+Wednesday - I fasted today 🤫.
+In the evening I went to a friend of mine - people from our church was there.
+We talked, prayed and generally had a good time 👍

+12/12/2019
+---
+Home, sweet home 🤗.
+Today I backed home and went to the pool with my cousin.
+Additionally I found finally how to use my 3rd monitor and now I work on 3 monitors! 😊🖥️

+13/12/2019
+---
+Friday, yohoo 🤗🤗!
+It was really good day.
+I did a few tasks at work and felt very productive 👍.
+I also wasted a lot of time on youtube - I'm not proud of it but I don't feel bad.
+Sometimes I have to reset myself and I think that's what makes works for me 😏.

+14/12/2019
+---
+And the next day is history.. ;) Despite Saturday, I also worked today.
+On Friday, my superior asked me if I could work at the weekend and I said that Saturday was okay - and I did.
+Nobody bothers you, you do your job 😎 - that's how you can work.